-About Lucie Foundation – The Lucie Foundation’s mission is to honor master photographers, discover and cultivate emerging talent, and promote the appreciation of photography worldwide.
-In addition to Month of Photography Los Angeles (MOPLA), the Foundation presents year-round programming to support high school students through SNAPSHOP!, emerging and professional photographers through the Lucie Scholarship Program and master photographers through The Lucie Awards.
-Lucie Foundation is a 501(c)3 non-profit charitable foundation. www.luciefoundation.org
+The Lucie Foundation’s mission is to honor master photographers, discover and cultivate emerging talent, and promote the appreciation of photography worldwide.
+In addition to the Lucie Awards for master photographers, its signature program, the Foundation presents the Month of Photography Los Angeles (MOPLA), SNAPSHOP! for high-school students, and the Lucie Scholarship Program for emerging and professional photographers.

 GETTYSBURG, PENNSYLVANIA – A group of U.S. military veterans spanning nearly 50 years of service spent Memorial Day weekend developing photography skills in historic Gettysburg through Josephine@Gettysburg, a new and unique program partnership by the photo education nonprofit Josephine Herrick Project, the Gettysburg Foundation, and the National Parks Arts Foundation.
 The veterans’ work from the weekend will be exhibited in Fall 2017 at the famous Gettysburg Railway Station, where President Abraham Lincoln delivered the Gettysburg address, and will then travel to sites in Manhattan, the Bronx, and Queens, New York.